A kite trip to Ukraine / Украина

 A policeman ticketing a driver.
 Note the indifference to the queue of cars that is forming behind.
 He goes about his business and if he paralyzes half the city by raising money for the unfortunate driver, well… he doesn’t really cares.

 A FEW LAST NOTES ON WHAT WE SEEN AND LIVED

-It’s been fourteen whole days plus one out and one back, during all that time I haven’t seen any European or American tourists, only Russians, Ukrainians and some Georgians.
+There has been fourteen whole days plus one to get there and one to fly back, during all that time I haven’t seen any European or American tourists, only Russians, Ukrainians and some Georgians.

 With the language I have not had insurmountable problems but it is evident that a better base of Russian, at least, would have made things easier.
 The fault … mine, that I was leaving everything for the last day.